anbox-cloud/discourse-docs/exp/rendering-architecture.md

 For rendering, you can use the `swrast` or the `null` platforms depending on your requirements.

 `swrast` is a software rasterization platform, which is a rendering implementation of the Mesa driver with support for LLVMpipe.
 It can be utilised for use cases that require a visual output without a GPU.
-When you set `swrast` with LLVMpipe as your backend in the `session.yaml` file, the rendering pipeline uses this platform irrespective of any available GPUs.
+When you launch an Anbox container with the `swrast` platform using the `amc launch -p swrast <app_id>` command, the rendering pipeline uses this platform irrespective of any available GPUs.
+The rendering pipe for the `swrast` or `null` platform is not different than the one for the `webrtc` platform with NVIDIA GPU support except for the fact that it's irrespective of any available GPUs.
 To know more about this implementation, see [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html).

-`null` is a backend renderer of the [Almost Native Graphics Layer Engine (ANGLE)](https://chromium.googlesource.com/angle/angle) and can be used when you do not need a graphic output, such as, automation testing.
+`null` is an OpenGL headless platform that makes use of the rendering backend of the [Almost Native Graphics Layer Engine (ANGLE)](https://chromium.googlesource.com/angle/angle) and can be used when you do not need a graphic output, such as, automation testing.

 For more information on the platforms supported by Anbox Cloud and how to configure them, see [Anbox platforms](https://anbox-cloud.io/docs/ref/platforms).